-elarus's economic freedom score is 48.4, making its economy the 153rd freest in the 2024 Index of Economic Freedom.
-Its rating has decreased by 2.6 points from last year, and Belarus is ranked 44th out of 44 countries in the Europe region.
+elarus's economic freedom score is 48.9, making its economy the 152nd freest in the 2025 Index of Economic Freedom.
+Its rating has increased by 0.5 point from last year, and Belarus is ranked 44th out of 44 countries in the Europe region.
 The country's economic freedom score is lower than the world and regional averages.
-Belarus's economy is considered "repressed" according to the 2024 Index.
+Belarus's economy is considered "repressed" according to the 2025 Index.

-The Belarusian economy remains repressed.
-Poor scores for property rights and freedom from corruption reflect weak foundations of economic freedom.
+Poor scores for property rights and for freedom from corruption reflect the weak foundations of economic freedom in Belarus.
 Corruption remains widespread, and an ineffective judiciary and time-consuming bureaucracy affect the enforcement of property rights.
 State control and involvement in the economy are pervasive, and Belarus lacks regulatory efficiency and flexibility.
-Overall progress in business reform has been uneven, and the small private sector remains marginalized.
+Overall progress in business reform has been uneven, and the private sector remains small and marginalized.
 The lack of policies designed to open markets and improve productivity undermines competitiveness and dynamic investment growth.